Murders of Joel and Lisa Guy: Lisa Guy

-Upon arriving home, Lisa Guy entered through the front door, dropped the groceries on the floor of the foyer, proceeded upstairs, and was attacked and killed with a knife.
+Upon arriving home, Lisa Guy entered through the front door, dropped the groceries on the floor of the foyer, proceeded upstairs, was attacked, then killed with a knife.
 Nine of her ribs were severed.

 Dismemberment

 Guy Sr.'s hands were removed at the wrists and left nearby on the exercise room floor.
 Lisa's head was removed, carried downstairs, placed in a pot on the stove and heated.
 At trial, the forensic examiner testified the head was not just severed but broken off with force.
 Both victims also had their arms and legs disarticulated, Guy Sr. at the waist and Lisa at the knees, and their limbs and torsos were placed in a bin full of chemicals to dissolve.
 Each body had a large gash inflicted after death so that the chemicals would more quickly seep into the body's main cavity.

 Cuts to perpetrator

 In the assault on his father, Guy Jr. sustained several cuts to his hands, including a deep cut to his left thumb.
 At approximately 3:30 PM, Guy Jr. was seen in Walmart's first aid section, obtaining bandages and ointment for the wounds to his hands.
 He also purchased isopropyl alcohol and hydrogen peroxide.

 On Sunday, Guy Jr. drove back to Baton Rouge to have his wounds treated at the student clinic.